If you live or work in Denmark, you are liable to taxation in Denmark.

 In Denmark, the tax system is progressive.
 This means that the more you earn, the higher the percentage you pay in income tax.

-The tax is composed of:
+The tax consists of:

-- A labour market contribution of 8 per cent, which is deducted from your income before other taxes are calculated
+- A labour market contribution of 8 per cent, which is deducted from your income before other taxes are calculated.

 - Basic tax